Joseph W. Tobin: Cardinal

 On October 9, 2016, Francis announced that he would make Tobin a cardinal in a papal consistory on November 19, 2016.
 On that day, Tobin became a Cardinal-Priest of Santa Maria delle Grazie a Via Trionfale.
 Francis named Tobin a member of the Pontifical Council for Culture on November 11, 2019, a member of the Congregation for Bishops on March 4, 2021 and a member of the Supreme Tribunal of the Apostolic Signatura on June 21, 2021.

 Tobin participated in the 2025 papal conclave, and was even considered papabile by a few sources, namely The New York Times.
 The National Catholic Reporter ran an article highlighting Tobin as a serious candidate, namely due to his charitable works as a Redemptorist, his support for Francis' agenda, and his vocal opposition to Donald Trump.
 However, all sources noted that there is a longstanding taboo within the church to elect a pope from the dominant global power.
 Regardless, Chicago-born Robert Francis Prevost would be elected the first ever American-born pope; Leo XIV, although he had largely lived in Peru and Rome since 1983.

 Archbishop of Newark

 Appointment and tenure

 On November 7, 2016, Francis named Tobin as archbishop of Newark, a city which had, like Indianapolis, never before been headed by a cardinal.
 He was installed there on January 6, 2017.

 Viewpoints

 Abortion

-Tobin in 2021 condemned the exclusion of the Hyde Amendment from the proposed 2022 federal budget that President Joe Biden sent to the US Congress.
+Tobin in 2021 expressed concern about the exclusion of the Hyde Amendment from the proposed 2022 federal budget that President Joe Biden sent to the US Congress.
 Enacted in 1980, the amendment prohibited the use of federal funds for abortion services to women.